ccl2of4/dolphin-emu-PKGBUILDs/README.md

     cd dolphin-emu-faster-melee-4.3
     makepkg -si

-# Desktop/Menu Launcher

-Now you have that package installed.
-For each package, there should be a .desktop file located at `/opt/${package-name}/share/applications/dolphin-emu.desktop`

-To get this .desktop file to be detected by whatever launcher/desktop environment you use, just create a symlink to it, e.g.

-    ln -s /opt/dolphin-emu-git-netplay/share/applications/dolphin-emu.desktop /usr/local/share/applications/dolphin-emu-git-netplay

 # Gecko Codes

 I'm not 100% sure what's all is required here, but I do know that you *at least* need to check these options for Faster Melee: